If you need to wind up the defined contribution (DC) scheme that you run, you must do so efficiently and properly.

-Deciding whether to close your scheme
+Deciding whether to wind up your scheme

 Key wind-up activities